truboxl/boinc-termux-client/README.md

 [`boinctui`](https://github.com/termux/termux-packages/tree/master/packages/boinctui) is also available if you want to use that.

+## Build from source

+This repo also contains a build script so that you can build BOINC on device in Termux environement.
+Feel free to modify.
+Standard build tools are needed.

+Remember to add patches from <https://github.com/termux/termux-packages/tree/master/packages/boinc> to build BOINC properly.

+Optionally, you can use patches included in this repo.

 ## Platform name correction

+<b>Update: This has been fixed since version 7.16.11!
+The client will automatically download the correct binaries based on your device architecture.</b>

 Because of the way BOINC is built, Termux version of the client will have different platform name `$ARCH-unknown-linux-android` which may not be recognised by the project server.
 This can be solved by adding `<alt_platform>` to `cc_config.xml` in the data directory.
 Example on an aarch64 Android device: